USA Rare Earth and Australian Rare Earth Company Arafura Resources Enters Into Strategic Relationship

 USA Rare Earth CEO: Relationship is in Keeping with Australian-U.S. Governments’ Mandate to Encourage Rare Earths Collaboration

-NEW YORK, NY, Dec.
-22, 2019 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE – USA Rare Earth LLC, the funding and development partner of the Round Top Heavy Rare Earth and Critical Minerals Project (Texas) with Texas Mineral Resources Corp.
+SIERRA BLANCA, TX, Dec.
+23, 2019 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE – USA Rare Earth LLC, the funding and development partner of the Round Top Heavy Rare Earth and Critical Minerals Project (Texas) with Texas Mineral Resources Corp.
 (OTCQB: TMRC), is pleased to announce a strategic relationship with Australia’s Arafura Resources Limited (ASX: ARU) (Arafura or the Company), developer of its 100 percent-owned Nolans Bore Neodymium-Praseodymium (NdPr) deposit in the Northern Territory, Australia.
 Under the terms of a Letter of Intent, Arafura will send Heavy Rare Earth (HREE) concentrate from Nolans for processing at USA Rare Earth’s Colorado pilot plant.

 “As the U.S. and Australia are partner nations in the NTIB – the National Technology Industrial Base, and have announced a collaboration on strategic minerals exploration, extraction, processing and research, and development of rare earths and high performance metals, our collaboration with Arafura is also an example of concrete steps demonstrating how the U.S. and Australia can address the need for a reliable rare earth supply chain independent of China,” said Pini Althaus, CEO of USA Rare Earth.
 “Our collaboration with Arafura also underscores the versatility of our Continuous Ion Exchange/Continuous Ion Chromatography (CIX-CIC) processing method that enables us to work with feedstock from projects other than our Round Top deposit.”